liv-ac-uk/comp122/labs/regex/README.md

 We can do this with regular expression capturing groups.
 A group in a regular expression is defined by `()`.
 This enables us to focus on a particular region of interest.

-In `SpamSender.java` you can see that we have defined a regular expression to match on "From:(.*)".
-This will match all characters similar to before, however it will save all of the characters after "From:" in a specific group.
+In `Spam.java` you can see that we have defined a regular expression to match senders in `matchSenders()`. `"From:(.*)"` will match all characters similar to before, however it will save all of the characters after "From:" in a specific group.
 We can access these using the `matcher.group()` method.

 {% next %}